 Individuals presenting with the female autism phenotype are frequently misdiagnosed with borderline personality disorder, bipolar disorder, or similar.
 While these conditions can co-exist, they are rare.
-Autistic females almost always have some problem with anxiety and/or depression.
+Autistic females often experience co-occurring anxiety and/or depression.
 Many have long-standing PTSD.

 Since suicide and severe depression are exceedingly common in this population, it is up to all of us to be as informed as possible about autism in females.

 And I sincerely want to help.

 I want to help increase understanding and awareness about:

 - Be aware of the more subtle ways autism can manifest,

 - harmful myths and stereotypes about autism and autistic people, and

 Please join me.

 And if you have a question or concern, please don’t hesitate to contact me.